Slacker Cats: Louise

 She is one of two main human characters.
 She is Buckley's owner and can speak to and understand Buckley, but she still treats him as a pet most of the time.
 Buckley has a romantic infatuation with Louise and hopes to one day consummate their relationship, although she is oblivious to the fact.
 Buckley even said that he once proposed to her.
 She is voiced by Nicole Sullivan.

 Dan

 He is one of two only main human characters.
 He is Eddie's owner, and is voiced by Greg Pitts.

 Production

-The original 2001 pilot was animated in claymation by Laika's predecessor, Will Vinton Studios at Portland, done in the same model and animation style as Gary & Mike, which Hardland Williams voiced Mike.
+The original 2001 pilot was animated in claymation by Laika's predecessor, Will Vinton Studios at Portland, done in the same model and animation style as Gary & Mike, which Harland Williams voiced Mike.
 The series was pitched to The WB, who turned it down.
 The pilot has a different art style from the final version.
 It also has a different voice cast, except for Tabitha.

 The series was animated using Adobe Flash, with the animation being a split between Boulder Media in Ireland, Big Star Enterprise in South Korea and Renegade Animation in Glendale.